 Buying a car is one of those decisions that you don’t make every day.
 Now, most of us are no experts when it comes to buying a car let alone a used one.
 There is so much more to be vigilant about when it is a pre-loved car.
 I once bought a Mini Metro (remember those) which looked fine, ran fine but was a write-off at its first MOT.
+I was left looking up scrap prices and managed to recoup a fraction of my investment.
 I have been a lot more careful ever since!

 Keeping a few basic tips in mind can help you to make a more informed choice and, hopefully, mitigate any risk in ending up with a dodgy motor.
 Some of them are as follows:

 Buy a year old car